OctaneLending/lpconnector/README.rst

 -------

 Details on command options are as follows::

     -h --help               Show help
-    --users=UIDS            Comma separated list of uids to provision --password=PWD          Default password for provisioned users
+    --users=UIDs            Comma separated list of uids to provision/sync --groups=GIDs           Comman seprated list of group names to provision/sync --no-add                Don't add new users on sync --no-delete             Don't delete missing users on sync --no-update             Don't update a user's groups on sync --password=PWD          Default password for provisioned users
     --reset-password=BOOL   Reset the default password [default: True] --email=EMAIL           Get a single user by their full email address